exercism/v3/languages/common-lisp/exercises/concept/conditionals/.docs/introduction.md

 #### The Two-Branch Conditional

-The `if` conditional evaluates the first expression of the body when the test is true and the second one otherwise.
+The `if` conditional evaluates to the second expression of the body when the test is true and the third one otherwise.

 ```lisp
 (if (= 2 2) 'how-honest 'you-liar) ; => HOW-HONEST